 - Bandwidth optimization based on NULL packet deletion.

 - Support for high bit-rate streams by extending the size of the RTP sequence number space.

+NOTE: RIST Simple Profile does not require or recommendate any RTP payload format.
+As result, deployments may embed for example HEVC frames into an MPEG2-TS container (RFC 2250) or directly into RTP (RFC7798).

 4.2.5 Network Device Interface NDI